comsystan/comsystanj/description/Description2DImage.md

 Statistical Mechanics, Springer, 2009

 ### Kolmogorov complexity and Logical depth
+- KC is estimated in a fast way by compressing data bytes (ZIP, ZLIB, GZIB)
+- or
-- KC is estimated by the memory size of compressed images saved to disk (LZW, PNG, J2K, JPG)
+- KC is estimated by the memory size of compressed images saved to disk (TIFF-LZW, PNG, J2K, JPG) - slow!
-- KC is estiamted by compressing data bytes (ZLIB, GZIB)
 - 8-bit grey images
 - RGB color images may also work, but not tested
 - Lossless and lossy algorithms can be chosen